 Water depletion, toxic air emissions, waste-water, methane release.

 - Pilgrim’s claims about job creation are inflated and not credible.

 - See a point-by-point rebuttal to Pilgrim’s claims here.

 WHAT CAN I DO?

-- Contact your municipal officials; ask them to adopt resolutions opposing the pipeline.
+- Contact your municipal officials; ask them to adopt a resolution opposing the pipeline, and/or an ordinance restricting hazardous liquid pipelines..
 Many towns already have.

 - Join with coalition members at municipal hearings to show your support.

 - Subscribe to Pilgrim Pipeline Action Alerts to receive updates in your email.

 - Prevent Pilgrim from surveying your land.
 You are under no legal obligation to grant permission.